fluxcd/flux/site/using.md

 This setting can also be set in an environment variable (`FLUX_FORWARD_NAMESPACE`).

-If you are not able to use the port forward to connect, you can connect by URL with `--url` or `FLUX_URL`:
+If you are not able to use the port forward to connect, you will need some way of connecting to Flux directly (NodePort, LoadBalancer, VPN, etc).
+Once that is set up, you can connect by URL with `--url` or `FLUX_URL`:

 ```
 fluxctl --url http://127.0.0.1:3030/ list-controllers